 This Anniversary Concert is not only a fundraiser but is also in memory of Harry and Gwen Hurst as their son, Tim Hurst-Brown, is one of the singers.
 We are planning that this Concert launches an Organ Fund for a new organ dedicated to this couple who were so dedicated in their work and ministry at St Paul's for many, many years.
 Book the date - Sat 19 October 2019 and let us know how many tickets you will need.
-Details of cost of ticket tbc
+Tickets cost £10.

 Simon is a speaker from 'Chosen People'....Jews who believe that Jesus is the Messiah.
 Orthodox Jews do not believe that Jesus is the Messiah foretold in the Old Testament.

 This annual service is for all who have bereaved to come to give thanks for their loved ones, however long ago they died and wherever the service took place.
 A short, poignant service with an oportunity to light a candle for your loved one (s).